DjangoGirls/organizer-manual/diy/README.md

 This chapter will give you some tips and examples, how - with a little of DIY and good ideas and hacks - you could create something magical with very little money.

+## Copyrighted materials

+If you found an awesome design (picture, font, drawing, etc) you would love to use during your event, **don't forget to check the license**!
+Only use open source materials or pay for the license.
+If you can't find the license of something, please don't use it.

 ## Decorations

 There are different ways to make the workshop look amazing.
 If you are a crafty type, preparing decorations would be very easy (but might take some time).
 If you hate this kind of stuff, we have some tips for you, too.